-5.2.4 Objectives set by government for water in community watersheds (FPPR S. 8.2) Description The entire FSP area is within the Sproat Lake Community Watershed.
-Objective In this section, "community watershed" means a community watershed a.
-That is continued under section 180(e) of the Act, and b. for which a water quality objective has not been i. continued under section 181 of the Act, or ii. established under the Government actions Regulation.
-2. The objective set by government for water being diverted for human consumption though a licensed waterworks in a community watershed is to prevent to the extent described in subsection (3) the cumulative hydrological effects of primary forest activities within the community watershed from resulting in a. a material adverse impact on the quantity of water or the timing of the flow of the water from the waterworks, or b. the water from the waterworks having a material adverse impact on human health that cannot be addressed by water treatment required under i. an enactment, or ii. the licence pertaining to the waterworks.
+5.2.4 Objectives set by government for water community Watersheds in community watersheds (FPPR S. 8.2) Description The entire FSP area is within the Sproat Lake Community Watershed.
+Objective 1.
+In this section, "community watershed" refers to the Sproat Community Watershed as designated on 15 June 1995 under the Forest Practices Code and continued under FRPA S 180(e).
+2. The objective set by government for water being diverted for human consumption though a licensed waterworks in a community watershed is to prevent to the extent described in subsection (3) the cumulative hydrological effects of primary forest activities within the community watershed from resulting in a. a material adverse impact on the quantity of water or the timing of the flow of the water from the waterworks, or the water from the waterworks having a material adverse impact on human health that cannot be addressed by water treatment required under i. an enactment, or ii. the licence pertaining to the waterworks.
 3. The objective set by government under subsection (2) applies only to the extent that it does not unduly reduce the supply of timber from British Columbia's forests.
-4. If satisfied that the objective set out in subsection (2) is not required to provide special management the minister responsible for the Wildlife Act must exempt a person from the requirement to specify a result or strategy in relation to the objective.
-5. If satisfied that the objective set out in subsection (2) is addressed, in whole or in part, by an enactment, the minister responsible for the Wildlife Act must exempt a person from the requirement to specify a result or strategy in relation to the objective set out in subsection (2) to the extent that the objective is already addressed.
 Strategies and Results 1.
-In respect of FPPR S. 8, the AVCFC will adopt as a result/strategy FPPR S. 59 (protecting water quality), 60 (licensed water works) and 61(excavated or bladed trails).
-2. Before carrying out a primary forest activity within the area designated as the Sproat Community Watershed area, the AVCFC, will:
+In respect of FPPR S. 8.2 (2), the AVCFC will adopt as a result/strategy, practice requirements in FPPR S. 59 (protecting water quality), 60 (licensed water works) and 61(excavated or bladed trails).
+2. Where a qualified professional completes or updates the Sproat Watershed Assessment and makes recommendations that are specific to sub basins or the community watershed as a whole, and/or are applicable to AVCF practices, then the AVCFC will incorporate the recommendations into forest practices unless a variance to the recommendations is supported by a rationale written by a qualified professional.
+3. The AVCFC will periodically monitor the following indicators of potential cumulative hydrological effects within the sub-basins of the Sproat Community Watershed that occur within the Alberni Valley Community Forest: i. the percent of the watershed and/or sub-basin harvested above and below the 275m elevation band and calculate the